-- 1. When we can, we design parts that do not need to be serviced. - 2.
+- When we can, we design parts that do not need to be serviced. - 2.
 We want to make servicing your vehicle as easy as possible.
-To help you: - □ We highlight do-it-yourself items in yellow in the engine compartment so that you can find them easily. - □ When possible, we design parts such as the headlamp bulbs - that can be replaced without tools. - □ We give you a Maintenance Schedule that makes tracking routine service for your vehicle easy.
-The maintenance schedule is located in the Maintenance Schedule and Record booklet.
+To help you: - We highlight do-it-yourself items in yellow in the engine compartment so that you can find them easily. - ☐ When possible, we design parts that can be replaced without tools. - We give you a Maintenance Schedule that makes tracking routine service for your vehicle easy.
+The maintenance schedule is located in the Maintenance Schedule booklet.